ranger/ranger/README.md

 Getting Started
 ---------------
-After starting ranger, you can use the Arrow Keys (or hjkl) to navigate, Enter to open a file or type Q to quit.
-The third column shows a preview of the current file.
+After starting ranger, you can use the Arrow Keys (or <C-n>, <C-p>, <C-b>,
+<C-f>) to navigate, Enter to open a file or type <C-x><C-c> to quit.
+The third
+column shows a preview of the current file.
 The second is the main column and the first shows the parent directory.

 Ranger can automatically copy default configuration files to ~/.config/ranger if you run it with the switch --copy-config. (see ranger --help for a